kumbulanit/t-sql/tech company/untitled/Presentations/Module7_Theory_Presentation.md

 UPDATE Employees
 SET SalaryBand =
     CASE
-        WHEN BaseSalary >= 100000 THEN 'Executive'
+        WHEN e.BaseSalary >= 100000 THEN 'Executive'
-        WHEN BaseSalary >= 75000 THEN 'Senior'
+        WHEN e.BaseSalary >= 75000 THEN 'Senior'
-        WHEN BaseSalary >= 50000 THEN 'Mid-Level'
+        WHEN e.BaseSalary >= 50000 THEN 'Mid-Level'
         ELSE 'Junior'
     END,
     LastReviewDate = GETDATE()